magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

    events.
 This is because we want to protect the removal of the `help` class from the invalid field when the user move the mouse out of the button area;
-4. we changes the name of the button click listener from `calculate` to `calculate!`, because this function is going to have side-effect on the DOM as well.
+4. we changed the name of the button click listener from `calculate` to `calculate!`, because this function is going to have side-effect on the DOM as well.